 Metrics Used for Linking Pay and Performance.
 The following is a list of financial performance measures, which in our assessment represent the most important performance measures used by the Company to link compensation actually paid to the NEOs for 2023.
 Each metric below is used for purposes of determining payouts under either our annual incentive program or vesting of our performance share awards.
 The measures in this table are not ranked.
 Please see the CD&A for a further description of these metrics and how they are used in the Company's executive compensation program.

+Local Currency Sales

+Operating Income

-Local Currency Sales Relative Organic Sales Growth Operating Income Return on Invested Capital Operating Cash Flow Conversion Free Cash Flow Conversion Adjusted Earnings per Share Growth
+Operating Cash Flow Conversion

+Adjusted Earnings per Share Growth